decred/dcrdata/README.md

     glide install
     go build

-Look carefully for errors with git pull, and revert changed files if necessary.
+Look carefully for errors with `git pull`, and reset changed files if necessary.

 ## Getting Started